mvolkmann/blog/src/astro.md

   For example, `{collection.map(element => HTML)}`.

   Expressions in curly braces are not reactive.
-  The `.astro` files are rendered on the server only one time.
+  `.astro` files are rendered on the server only one time.

 - optional `style` tag